Introduction to the College

 L&S College Advisers

-We can help you understand college requirements and academic rules and procedures.
+We can help you understand college requirements and academic policies and procedures.
 We also help students explore their interests, discover opportunities, and connect with the campus.
 L&S College Advisers can support you in finding a major, navigating unexpected hurdles, and enhancing your undergraduate experience.

 Below are common topics you would discuss with an L&S College Adviser: